snachodog/choteau_chamber/bylaws.md

 #### **SECTION 2.
 Multiple Memberships**

-Any person, firm, association or corporation eligible to membership may acquire more than one membership by undertaking to pay the annual dues, and entitles each membership to voting privileges.
+Any person, firm, association, or corporation eligible to membership may acquire more than one membership by undertaking to pay the annual dues, and entitles each membership to voting privileges.

 #### **SECTION 3.
 Associate Members**